Last updated May 19, 2021

 The best thing about Twitter when you’re a small business is that you don’t need to have a significant background to use it efficiently.
 You can engage a wide audience you wouldn’t normally reach.
 It is especially easy to use, and like Instagram, it uses hashtags, and it’s free to use.

 You can ask questions, share news about your business or the industry, things that have interested you, tweet, gifs, and polls, your options are surprisingly many.
+Plus, you can always promote your product and service.
+According to research by Oberlo, more than 40% of Twitter users have bought something after seeing it on their feed.
+Imagine the type of influence you could have with a well-maintained Twitter profile.

 #4 LinkedIn Gives Credibility